ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 ## [Pick and Place](#pick-and-place)

+Maintenance for Pick and Place is in progress.
+{: .notice}

 <!--
 We provide the pick and place example for mobile manipulation.
 This example is used [smach][smach](task-level architecture) to send action to robot.